ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 If the tumor returns after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).
 When astrocytoma recurs, it usually recurs near where the tumor originally started.

-When this occurs, a new cycle of testing will begin again to learn as much as possible about the recurrence.
+If a recurrence happens, a new cycle of testing will begin again to learn as much as possible about it.
 After this testing is done, you and your child’s doctor will talk about the treatment options.
 Often the treatment plan will include the treatments described above, such as surgery, radiation therapy, and therapies using medication, but they may be used in a different combination or given at a different pace.
-Your child’s doctor may suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
+Your child’s doctor may suggest clinical trials that are studying new ways to treat recurrent astrocytoma.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.

 Treatment for recurrent astrocytoma depends on 3 factors: